 Problems with alignment and structure

-- The spine is made up of vertebrae and discs to allow for movement.
+- Vertebrae and discs compose the spine to facilitate movement.
 If one or more discs are ruptured, pressure is placed on back nerves, and pain is the byproduct.

 - When your discs bulge, it creates the same problem as a ruptured disc.
 Pressure on back nerves equals pain.